Shelex/llm-reasoning/README.md

 Huang, X., et al. (2020).
 Model size matters: An empirical study on the impact of model size on language modeling performance. arXiv preprint arXiv:2003.04455"
 ```

 -   Seems not bad, huh, for `llama-3.2-3b-instruct` (1.93Gb) on m1 pro and context window of 4k tokens.
+    However, have tried with `Llama-3.2-1B-Instruct-4bit` with MLX - and with low parameters it fails to calculate confidence and properly structure the output, maybe additional prompt-tuning is required.

 ### The Gang